Skip to main content

 I can't import a file in another file in my dags folder

-Suppose you have a project called project1, and we have in the dags folder the following structure:
+Suppose you have a project called project1, and your dags folder looks like the following structure:

 /dags